Martin Schulze Wessel

 Martin Schulze Wessel (born 9 January 1962) is a German historian.
-He has been Professor of Eastern European History at the Ludwig Maximilian University of Munich since 2003.
+He has been Professor of Eastern European History at LMU Munich since 2003.

 Life and work

-Martin Schulze Wessel studied Modern and Eastern European History, and Slavic Studies at the Universities of Munich, Moscow, and Berlin.
-From 1990 to 1995 he worked as a research assistant at the Friedrich Meinecke Institute of the Free University of Berlin.
+Martin Schulze Wessel studied Modern and Eastern European History, and Slavic Studies at LMU Munich, Moscow State University, and the Free University of Berlin.
+From 1990 to 1995, he worked as a research assistant at the Friedrich Meinecke Institute of the Free University of Berlin.
 He received his doctorate in 1994 with a thesis on the reception of Prussia in Russia from the 18th to the 20th century.
 He completed his habilitation at the Martin Luther University Halle-Wittenberg with the thesis Revolution und religiöser Dissens.
 Der römisch-katholische und russisch-orthodoxe Klerus als Träger religiösen Wandels in den böhmischen Ländern und der Habsburgermonarchie bzw. in Russland 1848–1922 (Revolution and Religious Dissent.
 The Roman Catholic and Russian Orthodox Clergy as Promoters of Religious Change in the Bohemian Lands and the Habsburg Monarchy and in Russia 1848-1922).
-Since the 2003 summer semester, Schulze Wessel has held the Chair for History of Eastern and South-Eastern Europe at the University of Munich, succeeding Edgar Hösch.
+Since the 2003 summer semester, Schulze Wessel has held the Chair for History of Eastern and South-Eastern Europe at LMU Munich, succeeding Edgar Hösch.
 In the same year, he succeeded Ferdinand Seibt as director of the Collegium Carolinum.

 The Bavarian Academy of Sciences and Humanities elected Schulze Wessel a full member of its Philosophical-Historical Class in 2008.
-Schulze Wessel was a visiting professor at the University of Aarhus (2014) and at UC Berkeley (2018) as well as a Richard von Weizsäcker Fellow at St Antony's College, University of Oxford (2021/22).
+Schulze Wessel was a visiting professor at Aarhus University (2014) and at the University of California, Berkeley (2018) as well as a Richard von Weizsäcker Fellow at St Antony's College, University of Oxford (2021/22).

 Schulze Wessel is involved in a variety of international historical commissions.
 He is a member of the German-Czech and German-Slovak Historical Commissions, which he chaired from 2006 to 2012.
 Together with Yaroslav Hrytsak, Schulze Wessel founded the German-Ukrainian Historical Commission in 2014.
 He was co-spokesman of the commission until 2022.
 Under his chairmanship, the commission organised six international conferences and developed a portal on the history of German-Ukrainian relations in the 20th century.